Disclaimer: I own nothing. Everything belongs to Tolkien.

 Erestor gave her a small smile in return, though the knot in his stomach tightened.
 "Hannon le," he muttered with a nod, and the cook returned it before leaving him.

-Feeling as though he would not be able to eat anymore, Erestor stood from the table and brought the soup bowl and bread back to the counters.
+Feeling as though he would not be able to eat any more, Erestor stood from the table and brought the soup bowl and bread back to the counters.
 He poured a glass of wine for himself and nearly left, but he paused when he remembered the pastry Glorfindel had wanted him to have.
-He walked back to the counter and grabbed it before the cooks could take it back and left the kitchens, heading in the direction of the library.
+He swiftly returned to the counter and grabbed it before the cooks could take it back and left the kitchens, heading in the direction of the library.

 However, before he made it to his destination, Erestor took a slight detour down the hallway that would bring him to the twins' bedroom.
 He knew they had been sent to bed before now, and he wanted to make sure they were resting well in their parents' absence before he continued his work.
 The dark-haired Elf found their door to be slightly ajar, and he opened it a little further to look inside.
-A small smile appeared on his face when he saw both Elladan and Elrohir were asleep in their beds.
-He remembered when he and Glorfindel had arranged the room to fit two beds inside since the Elflings were now at the age where they no longer wanted to share one, but they also did not want their own rooms.
+A small smile appeared on his face when he saw both Elladan and Elrohir appeared to be soundly asleep in their beds.
+He remembered when he and Glorfindel, with some help from Lindir, had arranged the room to fit two beds inside since the Elflings were now at the age where they no longer wanted to share one, but they also did not want their own rooms.

 Feeling better that they were at least resting peacefully, Erestor shut the door as it had been before and continued on his way to the library.
 He entered the large room, seeing the candles he had lit had burned about halfway, and sat back at the table.
 The advisor took a bite of the strawberry pastry, admitting it did taste good, before setting it aside along with the wine before picking up his quill again and turning his attention to the large stack of papers he had yet to get through.
 At least it would provide some distraction from his worry for Glorfindel.

 But Erestor sighed as well at the thought, brushing some of his black hair behind his ear.
-He crossed the room to the window, seeing the light rain that had persisted all afternoon had turned into a powerful thunderstorm as it now beat heavily against the glass.
+He crossed the room to the window, seeing the steady rainfall that had persisted all afternoon had turned into a powerful thunderstorm as it now beat heavily against the panes.
 He hoped Elrond and Celebrían had managed to find a safe place to rest for the night as they continued toward Mirkwood, but the storm also increased his worry for Glorfindel.
 He had heard nothing of the patrol's return, and he was concerned about his friend in the elements while fighting off Orcs.
 The golden-haired warrior was skilled, there was no question of that, but it did not make him worry any less.
-Someone had to be concerned for Glorfindel's safety since the twice-born Elf was often not.
+Someone had to be concerned for Glorfindel's safety since the twice-born Balrog Slayer was often not.

 What seemed like as soon as he fell asleep, though he had no way of saying for sure, Erestor was roused when he heard a quiet sound.
 He knew the rain had not awoken him, but he did not know what it could have been.